ray5273/pull-request-analytics-action/README.md

 1. Navigate to the `.github/workflows` directory in your repository.
 2. Create a YAML file, for example, `pull-request-analytics.yml`.
 3. Open your new YAML file and paste the following example workflow.
-This is a starting template and you can modify it as needed:
+This is a starting template and you can modify it as needed.
+Make sure your workflow installs Node.js 20 to avoid runtime errors:

    ```yaml
    name: "PR Analytics"